omdevteam/om/docs_src/documentation_getting_onda.rst

 Packages for OnDA and its dependencies are available from the 'ondateam' channel of https://anaconda.org.
-It is reccomended to install onda in a clean Python enviroment The enviroment can be created using the following command for Python 2:
+It is reccomended to install onda in a clean Python enviroment, which can be created using the following command for Python 2:

 .. code-block:: bash